Fall Bugs Invading Your Home? Learn How to Control Them

 Stink bugs are not dangerous, but they can cause allergic reactions in some people and release a foul odor when disturbed.
 They don't bite or sting, and they're not known to carry diseases.
 The main issues are the smell and nuisance factor when they invade in large numbers.

-What’s the difference between beneficial ladybugs and problematic Asian lady beetles?
+What's the difference between native ladybugs and Asian lady beetles?

-Asian lady beetles have an M-shaped black mark behind their head and tend to be more orange or yellow, while beneficial ladybugs are typically red with round black spots.
-Asian lady beetles also invade homes in large numbers and can bite, unlike true ladybugs.
+Asian lady beetles have an M-shaped black mark behind their head and tend to be more orange or yellow.
+Native ladybugs are typically red with round black spots.
+Asian lady beetles also invade homes in large numbers and can bite, unlike native ladybugs.
 You can learn more in our detailed comparison guide.

 When should I start preparing my home for fall bug invasions?